Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 ## Plugins execution order

-Some Plugins might depend on the execution of others to perform some operations.
-For example, Plugins relying on the identity of the consumer have to run **after** authentication Plugins.
-Considering this, {{site.ee_product_name}} defines **priorities** between Plugins execution to ensure that order is respected.
+Some plugins might depend on the execution of others to perform some operations.
+For example, plugins relying on the identity of the consumer have to run **after** authentication plugins.
+Considering this, {{site.ee_product_name}} defines **priorities** between plugins execution to ensure that order is respected.

 Your plugin's priority can be configured via a property accepting a number in the returned handler table: